yermak/AudioBookConverter/README.md

 Original look and feel is preserved, all internals were completely rewritten to use benefits of modern hardware: 64bits, multi-core processors.
 All libraries and dependencies are refreshed to the latests version available at this moment.
-Project is currently in alpha as has some minor ui bugs (progress bar, estimated file size, etc), however major functions work as expected.
+Project is currently in alpha as there could besome minor ui bugs, however major functions work as expected.
-There is existing bugs with tags in unicode, so I highly recommend to stay with latin charset.

 --------------
 Major differences vs original version:
 --------------
 * Performance improved form 5 to 15x times (depending on numbers of cores), old version of Faac replaced with fresh FFMpeg.
+* Added super-fast experimental mode of parallel encoding of MP3 files.
 * Improved (both speed and quality) of mp3 decoding due to switch to ffmpeg.
 * Improved tag support according to MP4 specification.
-* Added chapters support via MP4v2 project (Thanks to https://github.com/TechSmith for maintaining the fork).
-* Added super-fast experimental mode of parallel encoding of MP3 files.
-(Works well for me).
+* Fixed tags encoding issues due caused by legacy MP3 problems.
+* Fixed tags encoding issues with non-latin characters.
-* Keeping the same bitrate as original files to preserve quality
+* Keeping the same bitrate as original files to preserve quality.
+* Faac replaced with FFMpeg